 5. Champhai – Mizoram

 An offbeat and serene town, Champhai in Mizoram is a delight for all.
-Boasting of Tiau Lui River, Rih Dil Lake, and Kungawrhi National Park, this scenic and quaint hill station is one of the most beautiful places in northeast.
+Also known as the Rice Bowl of Mizoram, Champhai has lush green fields of rice done in step – farming.
+Boasting of Tiau Lui River, Rih Dil Lake, and Kungawrhi National Park, this scenic and quaint hill station is one of the most beautiful places in the northeast.